DerGuru/The-Resonant/New Chapters/Part2/P2-12_Resonance_Market.md

 Jason forced himself to focus on the booth, pretending to examine the wares.
 But his mind was racing.
 Who was watching?
 Why the sudden interest?

-And then he saw it—a glint of recognizable design.
+And then he saw it - a glint of recognizable design.
 A Gen-3 monitor, like the one they had just purchased, but this one was different.
 Modified.
 Enhanced.
 Dangerous.

 "Jason, focus," Lina said, her voice a sharp whisper.